ammario/isokey/README.md

 ## Invalidating keys

-Invalidating keys can be useful if a client has been compromised
+Custom invalidation can be useful if you'd like to support cases where the client has been compromised.

 You can invalidate keys like so
 ```go